GhostCoder-96/Image-Compressor/README.md

 To use this just run the code:
 1. It will open a window from where you can choose the image.
+2. Choose the image and click open.
+3. Another window will open for you to choose the new file name

+Your file is saved in the same path as the image you chose.

 Author- Nipun Singhal